 Cherrybrook Station | Robert Park Playground

 Just down the hill from Cherrybrook Station, on the corner of Robert and Dalkeith Roads is a cute little playground which is fully fenced.The flooring is bark so wear closed in shoes but there are swings, a climbing frame and other cute climbing equipment.
 There are no toilets but it is fully shaded by trees.
-We’re not sure what retail space is going in at the station but hopefully there will be a coffee shop!
+There’s also a brand new Leaf Cafe at the station.

 Beecroft Station | Beecroft Train Playground | Beecroft Shops